 - Your first dose of tbo-filgrastim will be given at least 24 hours after you receive your chemotherapy.
 Do not use tbo-filgrastim within 24 hours before any chemotherapy treatment.

-- Do not use tbo-filgrastim if it contains particles, is cloudy or discolored, or if the vial or syringe is cracked or damaged.
+- Do not use tbo-filgrastim if it contains particles, is cloudy or discolored, or if the syringe is cracked or damaged.